 Should you be afraid of undergoing a dental CT scan?

 The answer of course is no. Having a CT scan may be uncomfortable for some people but it is not painful.
 You will just be uneasy for a few minutes but no more than that.

-CT scans should make the patients more confident that their dentists have the accurate results and therefore can provide the best solutions to their problems.
-Furthermore, CBCT is also really doing a great job in increasing this confidence level and prevent diseases or other tooth problems from coming back.
+CT scans should make the patients more confident that their dentists have accurate results and therefore can provide the best solutions to their problems.
+Furthermore, CBCT is also really doing a great job in increasing this confidence level and preventing diseases or other tooth problems from coming back.

 The Corona Virus (Covid 19) has now affected about 110 countries in the world.
 We as a dental …Read more

 Who doesn’t love Christmas?
 For many it’s one of their favourite times of the year! …Read more

 Autumn is filled with abundant traps for your oral health.
 We love to enjoy our hot drinks like …Read more

 Do you find the cold winter weather harsh on your face?
 Read 11 skin care tips to give you a …Read more